The basics of signal amplification

 Op-amp frequency considerations

-Most general-purpose IC-based amplifiers have a deliberately limited bandwidth: a built-in lowpass filter causes the maximum attainable gain to decrease as the frequency of the input signal goes up, eventually causing the op-amp to stop amplifying once the gain drops below 1x.
+Most general-purpose IC-based amplifiers have a deliberately limited bandwidth: a built-in lowpass filter causes AOL to decrease as the frequency of the input signal goes up, eventually causing the op-amp to stop amplifying once the gain drops below 1x.

-Although real op-amps can't have infinite bandwidth either way, the reason why they have a carefully limited frequency response is that the amplifier inevitably exhibits some parasitic capacitance.
-The capacitance creates an apparent sine-wave lag between input and output signals — and thus, a delay in the feedback signal used to control gain.
-As the signal frequency increases, the phase delay grows, and the feedback signal has less and less to do with reality.
+Real-world op-amps could never have infinite bandwidth either way, but the reason for an engineered limit is that the amplifier inevitably exhibits some parasitic, internal capacitance.
+The capacitance creates an apparent sine-wave lag between input and output signals — and thus, a delay in the feedback signal normally used to control gain.
+As the signal frequency increases, this phase delay grows, and the feedback signal has less and less to do with reality.
 Without lowpass filtering, the eventual consequence is excessive amplification, ringing, or even sustained oscillations once the phase shift approaches one half of the wavelength.

 As a practical example, let’s say I want to use the TLV4110 op-amp to amplify some audio signal by a factor of 200.
 The IC has unity-gain bandwidth of 2.7 MHz; at my intended gain, the amplifier should hold up reasonably well to 13.5 kHz (2.7 MHz / 200).
 While not great, it should be enough to handle medium-definition sound.